How to Price Your Consulting Services After Corporate Layoff

 A Clear Framework for Pricing Your Consulting Services

-If you want structure rather than guesswork, begin with these four shifts.
+If you want structure rather than guesswork, begin with these four shifts.1.
+Define the Outcome You Deliver

+Do not price your résumé.
+Price the result.
 Instead of describing yourself by experience alone, clarify the specific change your work creates.
+For example:- You help organizations improve customer retention.

 - You help leadership teams refine positioning.